This document is intended for the majority of our customers.

 The above-mentioned data is kept for 10 years for legal reasons.

-If the contractual relationship with the customer is terminated, the data is provided to the customer before being deleted from SoWeSign's databases.
+If the contractual relationship with the customer is terminated, the data is provided to the customer before being deleted from SoWeSoft's databases.

 6 - Categories of data recipients